Pilar, Buenos Aires: History

+Attractions

 Numerous visitor and tourist attractions are located in the city.
 These include the Parish of Our Lady of the Pillar (1856); the October 12 Plaza facing it (both National Historic Monuments); the Spanish Colonial Revivalist City Hall (1896); the Alcalde Lorenzo López Historical Museum; the (reputedly haunted) Pando-Carabassa Chalet (1900), the Argentine Polo Association therein, and the adjoining polo fields; several country clubs including the Highland Park Country Club (1948), Golfer's Country Club (1973), Pilar Golf Club (1992), and the Estancias Golf Club (2008); and the Pilar Nature Reserve (2003).
 Pilar is also the site of the private Austral University, founded in 1991.

 The celebrations of the pilar

 Signing of the Treaty of Pilar.
 It is celebrated on February 23, the anniversary of the peace agreement signed by Manuel de Sarratea, Governor of Buenos Aires; Estanislao López, Governor of Santa Fe; and Francisco Ramírez, governor of Entre Ríos.
 The treaty, signed in 1820, laid the foundation of the federal system of government today prevailing in Argentina.
 Pilar recalls the historic pact with protocol events, conferences and art festivals, among other activities.

-Our Lady of the Pilar.
+Our Lady of the Pillar.
 Each October 12, the community of Pilar and the whole Party celebrated the feast of their patron saint, the Virgin of Pilar.
 He remembers when, in 1729, a local indigenous man exposed to public worship an image of the Virgin in a chapel erected on his property.
 In addition to the liturgical activities, including the huge procession with the venerated image stands out, the Municipality of Pilar organized a civic-military parade that the forces of the district, educational, social and sporting institutions, traditionalist centers and schools involved native dances, among other social organizations.